Fundamental Limits of Multiple-Access Integrated Sensing and Communication Systems: Introduction

-Other related studies have also appeared to explore the fundamental limits of ISAC systems, each addressing distinct considerations~\cite{zhang2011joint,choudhuri2013causal,bross2020message,jiao2023rate,joudeh2022joint,wu2022joint,chang2023rate,gunlu2022secure,gunlu2023secure,ahmadipour2023integrated,li2022capacity}.
-For instance, references~\cite{zhang2011joint,choudhuri2013causal,bross2020message,jiao2023rate} have investigated the capacity-distortion tradeoff in bistatic sensing scenarios where state estimation occurs at the receiver.
-Additionally, references~\cite{joudeh2022joint,wu2022joint,chang2023rate} have considered scenarios where the sensing state remains a fixed parameter correlated with channel states, shedding light on the tradeoff between the classical communication rate and the state detection-error exponent.
+~Other related studies have also appeared to explore the fundamental limits of ISAC systems, each addressing distinct considerations~\cite{zhang2011joint,choudhuri2013causal,bross2020message,jiao2023rate,joudeh2022joint,wu2022joint,chang2023rate,gunlu2022secure,gunlu2023secure,ahmadipour2023integrated,li2022capacity}.
+For instance, references~\cite{zhang2011joint,choudhuri2013causal,bross2020message,jiao2023rate} have investigated the capacity-distortion tradeoff in bistatic sensing scenarios where sensing estimation occurs at the receiver.
+Additionally, references~\cite{joudeh2022joint,wu2022joint,chang2023rate} have considered scenarios where the sensing state parameter remains a fixed parameter correlated with channel states, shedding light on the tradeoff between the classical communication rate and the state detection-error exponent.
 Furthermore, references~\cite{gunlu2022secure,gunlu2023secure,ahmadipour2023integrated} have addressed security concerns in ISAC systems, establishing the capacity-distortion tradeoff while adhering to secure constraints, with sensing operations carried out at the transmitter and receiver, respectively.
 Inspired by the application of ISAC in mmWave communication, the authors in~\cite{li2022capacity} have analyzed a binary beam-pointing channel with in-block memory and feedback, deriving its capacity subject to peak transmission cost constraints in closed-form.
+Finally, the problem of joint communication and state amplification, as studied in~\cite{sutivong2005channel,kim2008state,choudhuri2011causal,tian2015gaussian,ramachandran2019joint}, can also be viewed as a special case of ISAC, where the perfect sensing state or a noisy version of the sensing state is acquired at the transmitter and is conveyed to the receiver along with message transmission.
+The rate-distortion tradeoff has also been investigated in these works.